farscapian/lnplay.live/README.md

 # Architecture Diagram

-TODO

 # Development Environment

 Front-end developers can develop however they want.
-The easiest solution is just running `lnplay` locally on your dev machine which exposes 5 core lightning nodes to your localhost (`127.0.0.1:6001-6006/websocket`).
+Polar is a good option usually for single-node setups.
+Another solution is running `lnplay` locally on your dev machine which exposes 5 core lightning nodes to your localhost (`ws://127.0.0.1:6001-6006`).

-Backend development requires the following repo and a local docker engine.
-To get the code run `git clone --recurse-submodules https://github.com/farscapian/lnplay ~/git/lnplay`.
+Backend development requires `lnplay` deployed to a local docker engine.
+To get the code, run `git clone --recurse-submodules https://github.com/farscapian/lnplay ~/lnplay`.
 We will be working on the `tabconf` branch.
 Before making commits, do a `git pull`, then make your commits, then `git push` and let everyone know you made changes to `tabconf` branch.

 # Future work

 * Implement [lightningaddress for bolt12](https://github.com/rustyrussell/bolt12address) on the backend, allowing the front-end to dynamically fetch the BOLT12 product offers using names (e.g., product-a@domain.tld).
+This results in the front-end being completely decoupled from the backend.
 * Generate QR codes from connnection strings, provided as a PDF.
 * Allow customer to submit custom branding for wallet and QR codes.
 * monitor the load of your various remotes so the front-end webapp can display product availability.
+* Initial distribution of regtest funds could be configurable.
+Currently, we give each CLN node 100,000,000 sats (i.e., 1 rBTC).
+But we could also replicate the fiat system, or have a poisson distribution, etc. We could also distribute coins in a random way to simulate coin distribution in bitcoin.